 This oil quantity sensor with its associated electronics package will give the pilot a real time oil quantity while in flight or on the ground.
 This system is not meant to replace any other traditional methods of checking oil quantity.
 It is a new device that the pilot of a small aircraft can use in flight that he or she never had before.
 It will also measure oil temperature if that option was selected at purchase.
 The electronics enclosure features two analog outputs, one for oil quantity and the other for oil temperature.
-It also features a four digital output alarms (open collector type) for sensor malfunction, oil level warning, oil level caution, and over oil temperature.
+It also features four digital output alarms (open collector type) for sensor out of calibration, oil level warning, oil level caution, and over oil temperature.
 You may program the alarm trigger values for those outputs and choose a scale for both analog outputs.

-Presently, we have two types of oil sensors available, one for standard Lycoming engine oil pan fittings and the other for standard Continental engine oil pan fittings.
-The sensor will fit quite a number of engines, oil pans, oil sumps and oil containers.
-Presently, the length of sensors are custom built.
+Presently, we have three types of oil sensors available.
+These are based upon the type of oil pan fitting.
+(See the sensor specifications for available fitting types.)
+Presently, one sensor will fit a standard Lycoming engine oil pan, another will fit the standard Continental engines, and the other will fit the ULPower type engines.
+These three sensor fitting types will fit quite a number of engines, oil pans, oil sumps and oil containers.
 The sensor's length must be determined by the customer at the time of purchase.
-Later, we plan to build them up ahead of time as we create a database of standard lengths ordered.
-A list of our available sensor fittings will be available in the purchase area on our Website.
+See the specifications at the end of this manual to see if one of these fittings will fit your aircraft.
 Sensors with other fitting types may already be in our design schedule.
+Inquire by phone or email us.